Skip to main content

 The interdisciplinary institute establishes research clusters across the campus and promotes the university’s growing research and scholarship on topics of importance in African history and African American history, such as slavery and the quest for freedom, racial discrimination and violence, and the long struggle for civil rights.

-This year, the university announced continued annual funding of $200,000 through UK’s Office for
+This year, the university announced continued annual funding of $200,000 through UK’s

 CHSS is happy to announce its first-ever round of grant awards.
 Four awardees are recipients of the Faculty Manuscript Book Workshop!
 The Faculty Manuscript Book Workshops are an opportunity for generating constructive, informed criticism on near-final book manuscripts, when authors can most effectively utilize such feedback.
 An expert in the awardee’s field will be invited to present their thoughts on the manuscript, followed by a response from the author and discussion with a broader group of invited faculty.
 And the winners are: Eladio Bobadilla https://history.as.uky.edu/users/ebo268 Eladio Bobadilla is a tenure-track Assistant Professor of History.
 His tenure book is “Without Borders: A History of the Immigrants’ Rights Movement.”
-The manuscript is a part of the Working Class in American History Series and is
+The manuscript is a part of the Working Class in

 By Julie Wrinn